Laurel Summit State Park, Mountain state park in Cook Township, Pennsylvania, United States

 The area takes its name from the wild laurel shrubs that grow here in thick stands and give the mountain its distinctive character.
 These dense plants form a natural backdrop that surrounds visitors as they move through the park.

-The park has restrooms, picnic tables, and parking at the intersection of Linn Run and Laurel Summit Roads.
-Visitors should expect variable weather and steep terrain, so sturdy footwear is recommended.
+The park has picnic tables, restrooms, and a parking area at the junction of Linn Run Road and Laurel Summit Road, which makes it easy to find.
+Weather on the summit can shift quickly, and the trails are steep in places, so solid footwear is a good idea.

 The community of curious travelers